Creamy Bolognese Pasta (Pasta alla Pastora)

 More Authentic Pasta Recipes

-Looking for more Italian pasta recipes?
+Are you looking for more Italian pasta recipes, just like this Creamy Bolognese Pasta?
 Please be sure to check some.

 I hope you like this Pasta alla Pastora, and you will give it a try.
 If you make it, let me know in this post, send me an Instagram message or share your photos adding the hashtag #havocinthekitchen.